Organic Ceylon cinnamon sticks

 Ceylon cinnamon

 Ceylon cinnamon, also known as “true cinnamon”, originates from Sri Lanka and parts of India.
-It is known for its delicate, slightly sweet flavour and aroma.
+It is known for its delicate, mildly sweet taste and aroma.

-Ceylon cinnamon contains lower levels of coumarin (a flavouring that accumulates in the bark of cinnamon), which can have toxic effects on the liver when consumed in larger quantities.
-This gives Ceylon cinnamon priority over Cassia cinnamon, which has a higher coumarin content.
+Ceylon cinnamon contains lower levels of coumarin (a flavouring that accumulates in the cinnamon bark), which can be toxic to the liver when consumed in higher quantities.
+For this reason, Ceylon cinnamon is preferred to Cassia cinnamon, which has a higher coumarin content.

 In Ayurveda and Traditional Chinese Medicine (TCM), Ceylon cinnamon is highly valued for its healing properties.
 It is thought to support the digestive system, promote respiratory health and help balance blood sugar levels.